Some Syrians will welcome Trump's airstrike -- if only it had come sooner

 The US inaction in 2013 allowed the regime to continue committing war crimes and crimes against humanity.
 Assad is as strong as ever.
 His allies have spared no means in stabilizing his power.

-His regime has since been able to regain control of what were previously rebel-held areas, forcing people to submit to his rule, or to move elsewhere, patiently awaiting their death.
+His regime has since been able to regain control of what were previously rebel-held areas

+, forcing people to submit to his rule, or to move elsewhere, patiently awaiting their death.

 The regime is still refusing to sincerely engage in any political talks to end the Syrian conflict.
 It is instead focusing on military strategies to restore its power all over the country.